If you don’t know where to start with your legal foundations: this is it!

 Hint: this is the clause that helps you sleep soundly at night.
 And if you have a partner and jointly own any assets with them (like your family home) this is also the clause that will help THEM sleep soundly at night.
 Taking sensible precautions to protect you and your assets is just the responsible thing to do.

-Now you have an idea of the three main things you need to include, don’t stop here – sign up for my free client contract help sheet to get to the next stage.
+Now you have an idea of the three main things you need to include, don’t stop here – sign up for my free client contract starter kit to get to the next stage.

 And when you do, you will also receive an invitation to join my free Facebook Group just for coaches.